Frequently Asked Questions

 Q7.
 I've lost my Deed Poll, can I get a copy?

-B.) If your Deed Poll was supplied by another provider or a local solicitor, and you’re unable to obtain a copy from them, then you will need to apply for a replacement Deed Poll.
+B.) If your Deed Poll was issued by another agency or a local solicitor, and you’re unable to obtain a copy from them, then you will need to apply for a replacement Deed Poll.

-Please note, Deed Polls are not stored on a central record, nor is information shared between providers.
+Please note, Deed Polls are not stored on a central record, nor is information shared between agencies.

 Q8.
 What payment methods do you accept?